-- 10. The ability to use a range of research methods and techniques relating to data collection, assessment, intervention and evaluation applicable to sport and exercise psychology and advanced scholarship. - 11.
-The ability to apply theoretical/research-based knowledge at the forefront of sport and exercise psychology. - 12.
-The ability to use counselling skills that are valuable in sport and exercise psychology practice, such as active listening and Carl Rogers' core conditions. - 13.
-The ability to operate in complex and unpredictable and/or specialised contexts with an overview of the issues governing professional practice within sport and exercise psychology - 14.
-The ability to exercise initiative and personal responsibility in professional practice, demonstrating clear understanding of ethical frameworks relevant to research and applied practice; and to apply relevant ethical, legal, and professional practice frameworks (e.g., BPS, HCPC, BASES), maintaining appropriate professional boundaries. - 15.
-Effective communication (verbally and non-verbally) with colleagues, research supervisors, and a wider audience.
+- 9. The ability to use a range of research methods and techniques relating to data collection, assessment, intervention, and evaluation applicable to sport and exercise psychology and advanced scholarship. - 10.
+Self-direction and originality in tackling and solving problems, application of theoretical/research-based knowledge, and act autonomously in planning and implementing tasks at a professional or equivalent level. - 11.
+A comprehensive understanding of professional applied techniques applicable to their own research or advanced scholarship - 12.
+The ability to exercise initiative and personal responsibility in professional practice, demonstrating clear understanding of ethical frameworks relevant to research and applied practice; and to apply relevant ethical, legal, and professional practice frameworks (e.g., BPS, HCPC, BASES), maintaining appropriate professional boundaries.